shohe-trbhorse/multi-agent-java-app-with-ghcp-ws-250312/README.md

 Now that you have acquired the knowledge and tools required for deployment.
 It is time to deploy your application to Azure.

+### 8. Experience Azure

+Now that you have deployed your application to Azure successfully, take the time to explore the platform and utilize its various features to enhance your application.
+Consider integrating monitoring, scaling options, and serverless functions to make the most of Azure's capabilities.
+Additionally, familiarize yourself with Azure's security features and best practices to ensure your application is robust and secure.

+### 9. Customize your Application with GitHub

+Now that you understand the fundamentals of GitHub and Azure, consider how to customize your application with GitHub Copilot.

 ## Requirements